-Bitcoin XT is an implementation of a Bitcoin full node that embraces Bitcoin's original vision of simple, reliable, low-cost transactions for everyone in the world.
+Bitcoin XT is a full node implementation of a Bitcoin Cash (BCH) and Bitcoin (BTC).
+Bitcoin XT embraces Bitcoin's original vision of simple, reliable, low-cost transactions for everyone in the world.
 Bitcoin XT originated as a series of patches on top of Bitcoin Core and is now a independently maintained software fork.
-See our notable features.
 We do deterministic builds so anyone can check the downloads correspond to the source code.

 What we stand for